lauraannewhelan/lauraannewhelan/README.md

 ### Highlights ⭐️
 * I am an award winning scientist and have been awarded several prizes for my research and presentation skills.
 * I am an experienced science communicator, with >20k followers on Instagram and collaborations with the European Patent Office and the Irish Department of Health.
-* I am lead author on two scientific publications and co author on an additional 5.
+* I am lead author on two scientific publications and co author on an additional 8.
-* I am a senior member of my research group with strong initiative, extensive problem solving skills and experience managing a team.
+* I am a senior member of my research groups with strong initiative, extensive problem solving skills and experience managing a team.
 I'm always keen to learn and continually engaging in personal and professional development.

 ### Eager to Learn 🤓
-At the moment I am extremely eager to improve my Python programming skills with an eye on a future career in academia/tech.
+At the moment I am extremely eager to gain more senior project manager experience as well as improving my computational skills.